purpleclay/nsv/docs/options.md

 # Different ways of customizing NSV

-`nsv` is designed to be config free and require minimal to no runtime options to release your software.
-If an option must be set, you have one of <u>three ways</u> to set them, ordered from highest to lowest precedence.
+`nsv` is designed to be config-free and requires minimal to no runtime options to release your software.
+If you need to set config, you have one of <u>three ways</u>, ordered from highest to lowest precedence.

 ## CLI flags